AlbertGazizov/ioc_rb/README.md

   end
 end
 ```
-Now you can get the Logger instance from IocRb with already set dependencies:
+Now you can get the Logger instance from container with already set dependencies and use it:
 ```ruby
 logger = container[:logger]
 logger.info('some message')
 ```

-To simplify injection IocRb provides and analog of Java annotations, it allows you
-specify which dependency to inject inside of class:
+To simplify injection IocRb allows you specify dependencies inside of your class:
 ```ruby
 class Logger
   inject :appender